-Nearby you can dine at St. Cecilia, Holeman & Finch Public House, Restaurant Eugene or any of the restaurants and eateries at Phipps or Lenox.
-The new Buckhead Atlanta complex also has shopping and dining, including the city’s first Shake Shack.
+Nearby you can dine at St. Cecilia, Holeman & Finch Public House, Restaurant Eugene, or any of the restaurants and eateries at Phipps or Lenox.
+The Buckhead Atlanta complex also has shopping and dining, including the city’s first Shake Shack.

 Westin properties also go above and beyond in their efforts to be green, including the opportunity to turn down cleaning services in favor of a $5 dining credit or 500 Starwood points.
 Recycling bins are found throughout the property.